 Lisa Jamerson is a fresh face and I love the beautiful simplicity of her layout with the sketch this week.
 Here is what she had to say about working with it, "This sketch was a delight.
 I love that it had a few photos on it and had quite a bit of white space.
 I used Shabby Green Doors (Life Preservers March 2010 kit) patterned paper and cut some parts of it to use as facets of the page such as the journaling spot and the piece behind the title.
 I love taking patterned papers and using them in different ways.
 This sketch was a perfect opportunity to do this.
 The butterflies are Life Preservers stamps which I wet embossed to make them stand out then I used foam squares behind them to pop them off of the page.
 The scalloped edge below the photographs is actually ribbon that is adhered below the piece of patterned paper."

-Please visit Sandie's blog All Scrapped Out to learn more about her and to see more details of her work.
+Please visit Lisa's blog Cut, Create and Care for more information about her and details about her work.

 Challenge Winner - Tricia Hill you were randomly picked by the Interactive Fruit Machine as the winner of this month's challenge.
 Your layout below is just darling.
 Please email me your information and I will get a little RAK out to you.
 Also click here to see more of Tricia's work.